BKiewlak/log-archive-tool/README.md

-# log-archive-tool
+# How to run the tool
-tool to archive logs on a set schedule by compressing them and storing them in a new directory
+After the complete the project run "log-archive" in CLI